manroygood/Quantum-Graphs/readme.md

 #### The preprint

-In December 2023, we submitted a paper entitled “QGLAB: A MATLAB Package for Computations on Quantum Graphs” describing the algorithms underlying QGLAB to a journal for publication.
+In December 2023, we submitted a paper entitled “QGLAB: A MATLAB Package for Computations on Quantum Graphs” to a journal for publication, describing the algorithms underlying QGLAB.
 A slightly modified version has been posted to the [arXiv](https://arxiv.org/abs/2401.00561).

 #### Documentation

-Basic instructions are in a Matlab live script quantumGraphRoutines.mlx, which has also been saved as an [HTML file](documentation/quantumGraphRoutines.html).
+Basic instructions are in a Matlab live script `documentation/quantumGraphRoutines.mlx`, which has also been saved as an [HTML file](documentation/quantumGraphRoutines.html).

 This has been expanded further into a tutorial that was entered into the 2024 SIAM Dynamical Systems Tutorial Contest.
 It is saved as a [PDF](documentation/Tutorial/QGLABtutorial.pdf).